top of page

 What's Actually Driving Music Performance Anxiety

-Over time, your mind and body form associations around performance.
+Over time, your mind and body form personal associations around performance.

 These may include: